tidyverse/tidyverse.org/content/blog/dbplyr-2-0-0/index.md

 -   dplyr 1.0.0 compatibility so you can now use [`across()`](https://dplyr.tidyverse.org/reference/across.html), [`relocate()`](https://dplyr.tidyverse.org/reference/relocate.html), [`rename_with()`](https://dplyr.tidyverse.org/reference/rename.html), and more.

--   The major improvements to SQL translation.
+-   Major improvements to SQL translation.

 -   A snazzy new logo from [Allison Horst](https://www.allisonhorst.com).